 But it does sound like a lot.
-So, let’s unpick the pros and the cons of working out twice a day.
+So, let’s unpick the pros and cons of working out twice a day.

 Why would you want to work out twice a day?

 You’re working on different fitness types.
 You might have different and numerous fitness goals on the go at one time.
 Perhaps you’re looking to get stronger, improve your cardiovascular fitness, and develop your flexibility.
-In this case, your first workout might be a strength training session and your second might be a run, or a restorative yoga class.
+In this case, your first workout might be a strength training session, and your second might be a run or a restorative yoga class.

 What are the rules to doing two workouts per day?

 The most important thing to have in mind is recovery time.
 For certain types of training, your body needs time to recover.
-When building muscle, it’s important to give the muscle groups you have been working enough time to repair, rebuild, and recover.
-Doing two intense workouts, each an hour long, targeting the same muscle group, twice a day is probably not that good for you.
+When building muscle, it’s essential to give the muscle groups you have been working enough time to repair, rebuild, and recover.
+Doing two intense workouts, each an hour-long, targeting the same muscle group, twice a day is probably not that good for you.
 Lifting heavy weights is something we need to recover from.
-But you might feel up for a jog the afternoon after working your upper body.
+But you might feel up for a jog in the afternoon after working your upper body.
 Again, it all comes down to how your body feels.

 Can I run twice a day?

 Your body does need to recover in between runs.
-Running in large volumes can over time shorten your range of motion and cause issues with flexibility.
-It also can irritate your joints if you don’t have adequate muscle to support the impact.
+Running in large volumes can, over time, shorten your range of motion and cause issues with flexibility.
+It also can irritate your joints if you don’t have the adequate muscle to support the impact.
 If you’re a bit of a beginner, you’ll need a lot more recovery than a seasoned pro.
 All these things come into consideration when you’re thinking about running every day.
 It also depends on the distance and intensity of each run.
 For most of us, once is enough.
 For others, they might run to and from work every day with no problem.
 Looking after your body is the answer to whether you can, which can come in the form of strength training, flexibility and mobility training, and rest.